mozilla/pdf.js/docs/contents/examples/index.md

 ### Hello World with document load error handling

 The example demonstrates how promises can be used to handle errors during loading.
-It also demonstrates how to wait until page loaded and rendered.
+It also demonstrates how to wait until a page is loaded and rendered.

 <script async src="//jsfiddle.net/pdfjs/9engc9mw/embed/js,html,css,result/"></script>